cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 not necessary (e.g. cellar ceiling or top storey ceiling in the case of CityGML LoD1 to LoD3).

-While separating two thermal zones, its optional geometry corresponds to the middle of the internal/shared wall.
+While separating two thermal zones, its optional geometry, represented as thermalBoundaryType, corresponds to the middle of the internal/shared wall, represented at the enumaration class `ThermalBoundaryTypeValues`.
 While separating a thermal zone from the building surrounding, its optional geometry corresponds to the external surface of the outer wall/roof/basement floor.
 The following figure represents these different cases in a building side section, relating the Energy ADE Objects